Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Preservation of Business Relationships: Less adversarial than courtroom battles, encouraging ongoing partnerships.

-- Choice of Arbitrators: Parties can select expert arbitrators familiar with specific industries or legal nuances, such as contract law or land disputes.
+- Choice of Arbitrators: Parties can select expert arbitrators familiar at a local employer or legal nuances, such as contract law or land disputes.

 Furthermore, arbitration's strategic flexibility helps address issues like information asymmetry between parties, allowing those with greater knowledge to negotiate or strategize without the constraints of public court proceedings.
 This strategic advantage is often critical in areas where local resources are limited, and external expertise becomes necessary.